|Lat/Lon:||39.83800°N / 105.7133°W|

 Colorado Mines Peak

 The Saint Marys Glacier is technically an icefield caused by wind deposition.

-West of Berthoud Pass, the Continental Divide rises up as the Vasquéz Mountains
+West of Berthoud Pass, the Continental Divide rises up as the Vasquéz Mountains.

 The far north end of the group can be reached via road at Rollins Pass.
 The pass is no longer drivable from the east due to the collapse of the Needle Eye.
 Low-clearance vehicles can usually make it (in dry conditions) to Yankee Doodle Lake and medium-clearance vehicles to the switchback at Forest Lakes (at timberline).

 The 6.2 mile-long Moffat Tunnel (used by Amtrak and other lines to cross the divide) traverses under the northern end of the group.
 The western end of the tunnel is just behind the base lodge for the Winter Park ski area.

 Hikers and Mounatineers in the James group often notice the abundance of air traffic.
 Since the early days of Stapleton Airport (Denver), when passenger planes first began serving routes to the west, Rollins Pass was considered the best approach for the gain over the Front Range and the Continental Divide.
 The pass evolved as a thruway for commercial air travel and though today's airliners are well above the pass by the time they reach the divide, this is still a popular crossing for smaller craft.